-Her short memoirs—originally published in Ploughshares, Five Points, PRISM International, Colorado Review and The Common—have received two Pushcart Prize honorable mentions, been named a Best American Notable Essay, and have been anthologized in Best Canadian Essays, The Broadview Anthology of Expository Prose, and elsewhere.
-Her short fiction has appeared in The Hopkins Review, Descant, The Fiddlehead, J Journal, Green Mountains Review, and other literary magazines.
+Her short memoirs — originally published in Ploughshares, Five Points, The Common and elsewhere — have received two Pushcart Prize honorable mentions, been named a Best American Notable Essay, and have been anthologized in Best Canadian Essays and The Broadview Anthology of Expository Prose.
+Her short fiction has appeared in The Hopkins Review, The Fiddlehead, J Journal, and other literary magazines.
 She was the Susannah McCorkle Scholar in Fiction at the Sewanee Writers’ Conference and has an MFA in creative writing from Sarah Lawrence College.

-Hope was raised in Montreal by a mother who was born in Italy and a father who grew up in South Africa, where his grandparents were immigrants from Lithuanian.
-After living in Israel, she moved to New York City, which has been her home for the last twenty-six years, aside from a happy two-year stint in Boston and a current year-long sabbatical in Tel Aviv.
-She shares her home with her scholarly husband (hence, the sabbatical) and two maladjusted rescue dogs.
-Aside from her obsession with literature and film, Jessamyn is an avid traveler who has backpacked in sixty countries, from the Mongolian steppes to the Amazonian backwaters; ridden the trans-Siberian railway twice; and bicycled from Istanbul to Gibraltar.
+Jessamyn was raised in Montreal by a mother who was born in Italy and a father who grew up in South Africa.
+She now lives in New York City (twenty-eight years and counting) and spends time in Tel Aviv.
+She shares her home with a scholarly husband and two maladjusted rescue dogs.
+Aside from her obsession with storytelling, Jessamyn is an avid traveler who has backpacked in sixty-some countries; ridden the trans-Siberian railway twice; and bicycled from Istanbul to Gibraltar.

 The rest is in her memoirs.